-Do you ever walk into your kitchen and just pass by a bunch of things, kind of roll your eyes, and then rifle around and try to find what you really need?
-If that happens to you, it probably means that there are things in your kitchen that you could totally get rid of.
+Do you ever walk into your kitchen and just pass by a bunch of things, roll your eyes, and then rifle around and try to find what you really need?
+If this happens to you, it probably means that there are things in your kitchen that you need to get rid of.
 That’s right, it’s time to declutter the kitchen!

 Back in the 80s my mom would collect magnets with phone numbers on them – the local vet, her hairdresser… the list goes on.
-Times have changed – we don’t need these anymore because… Internet!
-Toss any promotional magnets, or travel magnets, or any of these other magnets cluttering up the surface of your fridge.
+Times have changed, we don’t need these anymore because… duh, internet!
+Toss any promotional magnets, travel magnets, or any other magnets cluttering up the surface of your fridge.
 Only keep magnets that are serving a real purpose, or ones that have significant sentimental value.

 Flyers and Take-Out Menus

-Do you notice that whenever you order takeout, they give you a takeout menu?
-It generally gets stuck in a drawer with an “I might need that for later” thought.
-Then you get a coupon in the mail for a dollar offer a hamburger, and stick it in the same drawer.
-Ultimately you end up with a drawer full of papers you’ll never use because, again… Internet!
-You can find all of that take-out information online.
-If there is a coupon you actually want to use, stick it in your wallet or set a date to specifically use it, then get rid of the rest of that junk.
+Do you notice that whenever you order takeout, they give you a menu?
+It generally gets stuck in a drawer with an “I might need that later” thought.
+Or, you get a coupon in the mail for $1 off a hamburger and stick it in the same drawer.
+Ultimately you end up with a drawer full of papers you’ll never use.
+You can find all of that take-out information online, and if there’s a coupon you actually want to use, stick it in your wallet for immediate use, and get rid of the rest of that junk.

 It’s time to toss those half-used sauces that you only kind of like.
 Face facts, if you were ever going to use it, you would have by now.
 Go through the fridge and pull out anything that’s on its last legs or expired.
 Dump it out safely and appropriately and then you can recycle the bottles.